Gunma Prefecture | Travel Guide

 Sericulture (silk) used to be Gunma’s main industry, and for those looking to learn more about the prefecture’s past, it is interesting to visit the Tomioka Silk Mill and other industrial heritage that is connected to the silk industry.
 Nowadays, Gunma’s main export products are konjac and dairy.

 Mikazukimura is a historical theme park located in Yabuzuka-machi, Ota city of Gunma prefecture.
-This theme park was rebuilt preserving the atmosphere of a village of the Edo period
+In this park, you can feel the atmosphere of a village in the Edo period.

 Kanayama Castle Ruins

 If you are interested in Japanese history and off the beaten track locations, the Kanayama Castle Ruins are a good place to visit.
 Learn more about the site's long history.

 While Kyoto's Fushimi Inari Taisha with the many red torii gates is the most famous shrine in Japan, visiting the Kanmuri Inari shrine in Gunma will give you a more intimate experience.

 The town of Kusatsu in Gunma became well known about 120 years ago after Dr. Balz from Germany, found its hot spring to be very effective against all kinds of ailments.

 Are you looking for a short pilgrimage to insert some more luck into your life?
 In Ota City near Tokyo, there is a route where you can do just that!